sodasoba1/NSW-Custom-Game-Icons/docs/index.md

     this entire guide and process only works on atmosphere

-!!! tip "Icon Requests - Guide updated *updated 15th May*"
+!!! tip "Icon Requests - Guide updated *updated 30th April 2023*"

 feel free to request custom icons: